Castelvill/SandstormBox/README.md

 Alternatively (less cooler approach) you can use Visual Studio Code to compile the engine with the CTRL+SHIFT+B shortcut and clicking "Compile Engine".

+## Keyboard bindings

+Following built-in functions:

+    key_pressed, key_pressing, key_released

+return true in different stages of clicking a keyboard key.
+Each function takes one number that correspondes to the numeric representation of one chosen key.
+At its core the engine uses keyboard mappings from the allegro5 library, but it also has a custom mapping defined in the src/keymap.h header file.
+Each key in this mapping starts with the "KEY_" prefix and the engine translates them into allegro5 mappings at compile-time.
+Important note: You can read states of several keys at the same time.

+Syntax:

+    key_pressed(key)
+    key_pressing(key)
+    key_released(key)

+Parameters:

+    key - number coresponding to a keyboard key, which state will be read.

+Examples:

+    - key_pressed(KEY_W) - returns true every time the user presses 'W' key - only once per press;
+    - key_pressed(23) - returns true every time the user presses 'W' key;
+    - key_pressing(KEY_LSHIFT) - returns true every engine iteration user is pressing left shift key.
+    - key_released(KEY_ESC) - returns true only once when 'ESC' key is released from being pressed.

+You can also look at examples/keys.sand or any use of above-mentioned built-in functions.

+Warning: As of the time of writing this section you can use these functions only in the if statements and while loops - returning values from user defined functions is not yet implemented :(

 ## Troubleshooting

 - If the rendered text has a glitched font, you can change the antialiasing samples to 1 in the .config file.